SevdanurGENC/SevdanurGENC/README.md

 </h1>

 <p align='center'>
-  Asst.Prof.Dr and Computer Engineer from Kastamonu, Turkey.
+  Assist.
+Prof. Dr. and Computer Engineer from Kastamonu, Turkey.

 - 🔭 Recently, I have been writing articles and books for my academic studies in many fields on information technologies.
 - 🌱 I’m currently working as an academician in the computer department of a university.
 At the same time, I give software training to many well-known software companies working on software.